GHkrishna/nullshot-openmaintainer/README.md

 - Multi-Agent Collaboration for Large Repositories
   - Enable multiple specialized agents (for docs, testing, CI/CD, etc.) to work together on large, multi-repo projects.
   - Agents can share context securely and coordinate to maintain consistency across repositories.

+## Some random content
+- Adding some content to check git diff